-NRC-approved reviewing official (based on fingerprinting, an FBI criminal history records check and a trustworthiness and reliability determination) that the individual may continue to have access to SGI.
-AREVA NP-Lynchburg shall make determinations on continued access to SGI, within ninety (90) days of the date of this Order, in part on the results of the fingerprinting and criminal history check, for those individuals who were previously granted access to SGI before the issuance of this Order.

-4. AREVA NP-Lynchburg shall, in writing, within twenty (20) days of the date of this Order, notify the Commission: (1) if it is unable to comply with any of the requirements described in the Order, including the Attachment; or (2) if compliance with any of the requirements is unnecessary in its specific circumstances.
-The notification shall provide AREVA NP-Lynchburg's justification for seeking relief from, or variation of, any specific requirement.
+- 3. GNF-A may allow any individual who currently has access to SGI, in accordance with the previously-issued NRC Orders, to continue to have access to previously-designated SGI without being fingerprinted, pending a decision by the NRC-approved reviewing official (based on fingerprinting, an FBI criminal history records check and a trustworthiness and reliability determination) that the individual may continue to have access to SGI.
+GNF-A shall make determinations on continued access to SGI within ninety (90) days of the date of this Order, in part on the results of the fingerprinting and criminal history check, for those individuals who were previously granted access to SGI before the issuance of this Order. - 4.
+GNF-A shall, in writing, within twenty (20) days of the date of this Order, notify the Commission: (1) If it is unable to comply with any of the requirements described in the Order, including Attachment 1; or (2) if compliance with any of the requirements is unnecessary in its specific circumstances.
+The notification shall provide GNF-A's justification for seeking relief from, or variation of, any specific requirement.

-ÅREVA NP-Lynchburg responses to C.1., C.2., C.3., and C.4. above shall be submitted to the Director, Office of Nuclear Material Safety and Safeguards, U.S. Nuclear Regulatory Commission, Washington, DC 20555.
-In addition, licensee responses shall be marked as "Security-Related Information-Withhold Under 10 CFR.
-2.390."
+GNF-A's responses to C.1., C.2., C.3, and C.4, above shall be submitted to the Director, Office of Nuclear Material Safety and Safeguards, U.S. Nuclear Regulatory Commission, Washington, DC 20555.
+In addition, GNF-A responses shall be marked as "Security-Related Information-Withhold Under 10 CFR 2.390."

-The Director, Office of Nuclear Material Safety and Safeguards, may, in writing, relax or rescind any of the above conditions on demonstration of good cause by AREVA NP-Lynchburg.
+The Director, Office of Nuclear Material Safety and Safeguards, may, in writing, relax or rescind any of the above conditions upon demonstration of good cause by GNF-A.